Updated January 3, 2021

 Mandatory or not, masks are a good idea to protect yourself and others so long as COVID is active in the community—but they shouldn't, however, be used as a substitute for physical distancing and good hygiene.
 And, of course, if you are feeling unwell—stay home and get tested.
 You can find a testing clinic near you here.

 If you're keen to develop your stash of face masks for when you are out and about, lots of Australian brands, retailers, and charity-based organisations are now producing fashion-friendly reusable masks—and we've listed a few of our favourites below.

-Here's where you can buy face masks.
+Here's where you can buy face masks in Sydney.
 Keep in mind that stock levels will fluctuate a lot due to high demand.